 ---- Being able to move the joints without bearing full weight is the reason swimming is so desirable.

-on the bottom but doesn't need to swim.
-The water supports a large part of the dog's weight, lessening the burden
+as Fido finds acceptable with his feet on the bottom.
+While he is wading in deep water the water supports a large part of the dog's weight, lessening the

-on the joints.
-For dogs who are non-swimmers and for old or sick dogs for whom swimming would be too strenuous, wading
+burden on the joints.
+For dogs who are non-swimmers and for old or sick dogs for whom swimming would be too strenuous,

 be helpful if there is no body of water available to you for simply swimming.